-The best way to paint over mother of pearl furniture is to just DO it!
-Ha!
-Sorry folks.
-Not a fan of the Asian furniture style.
-While I do appreciate the artisan’s workmanship, I don’t have to love it to appreciate it.
+Hello, my creative friend!
+Today’s blog post is all about how to salvage damaged Mother of Pearl furniture.
+While I’m not a fan of the Asian furniture style, I believe in salvaging these pieces.
 Okay, before you read any further, I want to clarify something.
-The Mother of Pearl on this piece was badly damaged from time and neglect.
+The Mother of Pearl on this piece was badly damaged and could not be repaired.
 It was discolored and broken.
-Many of the tiny pieces were missing from the design and the only option was to paint over it.
-Besides, that’s what my friend wanted!
-Yes, you can paint over Mother of Pearl.
+Many of the tiny pieces were missing from the design, and the only option was to paint over them.
+Yes, you can paint over the Mother of Pearl.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

-This project starts off with “friend” wanting to know if I can paint this cool piece she found.
-The top part of the chest was a cedar chest for storage while the lower half were shelves.
-Kinda cool!
+This project starts with a “friend” wanting to know if I can paint this cool piece she found.
+The top part of the chest was a cedar chest for storage, while the lower half was shelves.
+Cool!
 My first thought was… NO WAY!
 I can’t paint over that mother of the pearl furniture piece.
 After careful inspection and several discussions later (with my “friend”), we came up with a plan.
-She really is my friend and I wouldn’t take on this project for just anyone. 🙂
+She really is my friend, and I wouldn’t take on this project for just anyone. 🙂

 Shop these products now!
 CLICK HERE to see all of the amazing products for your furniture makeovers.
 Supply list for this project: